 The wall type shown in this article is based on the common structure for a wall of this type.
 It is always best to refer to the building codes in your area for the correct structure of a vapor-resistant wall.

 You are now ready to draw your bathroom and steam shower.
-In this example we will start with our standard default wall tools then modify them to our new vapor-resistant wall type.
-If you have already designed a bathroom using the standard wall tools then you can follow the portion on changing the wall type.
+In this example, we will start with the standard default wall tools, then change the bathroom walls to use the new vapor-resistant wall type(s) mentioned above.

-Note: You may receive the following warning for the Steam Shower - Interior type:
+Note: You may receive the following warning for the Steam Shower - Interior wall type:

 "The wall layers just defined have drywall on the exterior of what appears to be an exterior wall.
 Are these layers defined correctly?
 The exterior layer should be at the top of the diagram."